Alachua in Alachua County, Florida — The American South (South Atlantic)

 was founded in 1822

 Location.
 29° 48.307′ N, 82° 28.639′ W. Marker is in Alachua, Florida, in Alachua County.
 Marker can be reached from State Road 235, on the right when traveling west.
+Located between NW 121st Terrace and Hipp Way, at the Newnansville Cemetery.
 Touch for map.
-Located between NW 121st Terrace and Hipp Way, at the Newnansville Cemetery.
 Marker is in this post office area: Alachua FL 32615, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Newnansville Town Site (about 600 feet away, measured in a direct line); City of Alachua (approx. 1˝ miles away); LaCrosse (approx. 5.1 miles away); LaCrosse, Florida (approx. 5.1 miles away); 1824 - The Bellamy Road - 1952 (approx. 6.2 miles away); Bland Community and Ogden School / Odgen School (approx. 7.4 miles away); American Legion Veterans Memorial (approx. 7.4 miles away); Railroading In High Springs (approx. 7.4 miles away).
+Newnansville Town Site (about 600 feet away, measured in a direct line); Alachua County Training School (approx. 1.2 miles away); City of Alachua (approx. 1˝ miles away); LaCrosse (approx. 5.1 miles away); LaCrosse, Florida (approx. 5.1 miles away); 1824 - The Bellamy Road - 1952 (approx. 6.2 miles away); Douglass High School (approx. Bland Community and Ogden School / Odgen School (approx. 7.4 miles away).
 Touch for a list and map of all markers in Alachua.

 Charles Inman, a preacher of great stature and personality, settled the issue at a Revival where a building committee of 3 men was selected and plans were begun for a new church building in Alachua.
 The building was completed in 1897 at a cost of $1800.
 While the new church was under construction a Sunday School was established with Mr. L. N. Pierce serving as Superintendent.

 Also see . . .
 The history of the Alachua First United Methodist Church.
 From the diary of Isaac Boring in 1829: